0xRacing/Whitepaper/README.md

 Each driver to join the 0xRacing DAO will have their own DAO, creating a mesh network of DAOs, with equal participation.

-To visualize how this will work:
+To visualize how the 0xRacing Mesh can work:

 ![0xRacing DAO](https://github.com/0xRacing/Branding/blob/master/0xracing_dao.png?raw=true)